 Language.
 Use person-first, nonsexist language in your writing, according to PMAPA standards (pp. 70–76).
 Pay particular attention to section 3.15.
 Refer to disabled citizens as individuals with disabilities.
 Avoid using characteristic and attribute.
 Instead, use demographic data, diagnostic criteria met, behaviors, or indicators.
 Do not assume commonalities; base language on individual assessment.

 Ethics approval.
 For studies involving humans, the participants section must include a statement certifying that the study received institutional approval and that the participants’ informed consent was obtained.

 Preparation of figures and tables.
 In figures, use black and white only, no shading or color.
 Resolution of digital images should be 300 dpi at full size for photos and 600 dpi for line art; color images cannot be accepted.
 Figures or photos should be in .jpeg or .tif files.
 Tables must be formatted using Microsoft Word’s table-building functions, and not by using tab keystrokes and line breaks.

 Keeping Documents Anonymous

 APAQ employs a double-blind process in the review of submitted manuscripts.
 The manuscript should contain no clues as to author identity, such as acknowledgments, institutional information, and mention of specific city.
 Thus information that might identify the authors should be blinded by substituting "XXXX" for it.
 (You can fill in the actual information after acceptance.)
 If you revise or resubmit a manuscript, please include a response to the reviewers and do not insert in your response information that may lead to your identification.

 Manuscripts must be prepared using Microsoft Word.

-Most manuscripts are read by at least two external reviewers, one Associate Editor, and the Editor.
-Typically, the review process takes from 10 to 12 weeks.
+Most manuscripts are read by at least two external reviewers, one associate editor, and the editor.
+Typically, the review process takes 10–12 weeks.
 Manuscripts are evaluated through blind review.
 There are no page charges to contributors.